Last edited: March. 31, 2020

 - Speaker cabinets made of stone, glass, marble or concrete...
 These materials are actually worse than plywood or MDF and they are not for speaker cabinet building.

 - Transmission line speakers.
 Good bass response can be achieved with more simple vented design.

 - Bi-amplification and bi-cabling.
 Bi-cabling is utter nonsense and active crossovers are necessary only for bass cabinets.

 Single full-range drivers (aka one-way speakers) are a compromise compared to multi-way speakers.
 The problem with full-range speakers is that no driver can reproduce the full audio range.
 Reproduction of bass frequencies requires large cone diameter with large cone excursion.
-Reproduction of the treble range needs small cone, and the cone excursion is not an important factor.
-Small full-range speakers (in the 2-3 inch diameter range) have good high frequency reproduction, but limited bass, and on the contrary large full-range speakers have more bass but they lose in the treble.
-For small desktop speakers, 3 inch full-range drivers are really good choice, because they represent a good balance between size and frequency response.
+Reproduction of the treble range needs small cone, and the cone excursion is less important.
+Small full-range speakers in the 2-3 inch diameter range have good high frequency response, but limited bass, and on the contrary large full-range speakers have more bass but they lose in the treble.
+Three inch full-range drivers are a good balance between size and frequency response in small desktop speakers.

 Two way vs. three way speakers.
 None of the two designs have any magical qualities compared to the other.
 Three way design make sense only if the woofer is larger than 6 inches.
-In this case three way configuration simplifies tweeter selection and crossover design.
+Three way configuration only simplifies tweeter selection and crossover design.

 The missing specs

 Sadly loudspeaker 'spec sheets' are not very informative and the frequency response measurement is always missing.
 Some typical spec sheet data: nominal impedance, voltage sensitivity in dB (SPL from 1m with 2,83V at the terminals, full space), 'recommended amplifier power' and the speaker's dimensions.
 Fortunately, some websites publish loudspeaker reviews with objective measurements: